Friday, June 21, 2024

 Lobopodian morphologies in the Cambrian - multiple life forms -- maybe experimenting.

-Some suggest the Lobopodia should be placed in an unranked paraphyletic taxon, Panarthropoda, comprising three phyla:
+Some suggest the Lobopodia should be placed in an unranked paraphyletic taxon, Panarthropoda, comprising three phyla and one genus:

 Animalia